 What you should do – Fortunately, this can be easily corrected.
 Simply add in your contact details on a Contact Us page or section of your website.
 Contact information should include your street address, city and state, phone number, email address, and a contact form that users can fill out.
 Take this a step further by marking your location in Google Maps as well as registering to local directories and social media.

 Additionally, having such information is also crucial for local SEO.
-Check out this guide on how to maximize your local SEO.

 2. Not Naming Images

 Great photos speak volumes.
 As visual creatures, humans are instinctively drawn towards vivid, beautifully composed, and compelling images.
 Unfortunately, Google’s bots cannot see images the way we do.
 They can only “see” and index images through the image’s alt text.
 If your photos don’t have alt text, you’re missing out on significant SEO potential.

 What you should do – Fill up the title field, alt text, and description of each image on your website.
 The text doesn’t need to be complex – a simple description will do.
 The text helps Google determine what your images are all about so it can index them.
 Subsequently, this will improve your SEO ranking.